andreamussap/AFMussap-Tech-Shopping-List/docs/items.md

 # Tutorial - Items

-After you follow the steps from the previous section - [Custom Lists](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/custom_lists.md) - and create a new list, you can start to add items to it.
+After you follow the steps from the previous tutorial - **Custom Lists** - and create a new list you can start to add items to it.

 ## Add Items to the List